-All patches posted at http://www.openbsd.org/errata.html are patches directly against the latest release's source tree.
+All patches posted to the errata web page are patches directly against the latest release's source tree.
 Patches against the latest CVS tree might also include other changes that wouldn't be wanted on a release system.

 Getting your system ready to be patched.